gatsbyjs/homepage-starters/plugins/wordpress-plugin/README.md

 1. Update `gatsby-node.js`

-    Edit your site's `gatsby-node.js` file, adding an interface for `HomepageBanner` that matches your custom fields in WordPress.
+    Edit your site's `gatsby-node.js` file, adding a type for `HomepageBanner` that matches your custom fields in WordPress.
     This allows the homepage to query the abstract `HomepageBanner` type.

     ```js
     // in gatsby-node.js
     exports.createSchemaCustomization = async ({ actions }) => {
-      /***/
+      // ...
       actions.createTypes(`
         type HomepageBanner implements Node & HomepageBlock {
           id: ID!